 Our graduate development programme bridges the gap between academic and professional qualifications.
 Our graduates join us in a permanent position, starting a real job from day one; Graduates enjoy two years of formal soft skills together with technical training and development, as well as on the job experience.
 Throughout you will be supported by your manager and a mentor.

-Our programme is accredited with the Institution of Mechanical Engineers (IMechE), Institution of Engineering and Technology (IET) and the Institute of Physics (IoP) and the British Computer Society.
+Our programme is accredited with the Institution of Mechanical Engineers (IMechE), Institution of Engineering and Technology (IET) and the Institute of Physics (IoP).
+STFC is also organisational member of the British Computer Society, The Chartered Institute for IT.